-Winged Burning Bush has rich green deciduous foliage on a plant with a round habit of growth.
-The pointy leaves turn an outstanding cherry red in the fall.
+Cole's Compact Burning Bush has rich green deciduous foliage on a plant with a round habit of growth.
+The pointy leaves turn an outstanding scarlet in the fall.
 It produces red capsules from early to late fall.
 The warty brown bark and harvest gold branches are extremely showy and add significant winter interest.